 Together, Andrew and Margaret decide upon a marriage of convenience, as Andrew needs a mother for his daughter, and Margaret wants not to be dependent upon her cruel aunt’s charity.

 I recollect that Andrew was a very cold man, and it took a lot of time for his heart to warm up to his efficient, capable bride.
 His heart had been pretty much torn to pieces by his ex-wife.
-With Margaret being who she is, it slowly heals, while she learns there’s more to Andrew than his gruff veneer.
-The kids in the book were cute, too....
+With Margaret being who she is, it slowly heals, while she learns there’s more to Andrew than his gruff veneer....
 Read more “Historical Romance Review: The Yankee by Kristin James”

 In Patricia Potter’s The Silver Link, Antonia and Tristan are from two different worlds.
-Nevertheless, their forbidden love unites them in a link that can never be severed.
+Nevertheless, their forbidden love unites them.
+They share a link that never can be severed.

 While I enjoyed many of the old Zebra Lovegram and Heartfire lines, what I disliked about some of them is that when they were bad, they were awful, either boring or just freaking bizarre.